 “I like the way the profiles of the receiver and rail match.
 I also like how the whole seems greater than the sum of the parts.
 To be quite honest, the parts list is nothing new or shocking, but the parts work well together.

 Not wanting to spend money twice, I had to do a lot of homework and this meant boring all of my mates with questions.
-I want to thank them all for their patience.
-Also, big props to my friend Lyle, who was kind enough to source the majority of the RS parts and gave a lot of sound advice.”
+I want to thank them all for their patience.”

 Thanks Dan, for words, pics and an inspiring build 🙂